Matrix coding query

 Or compare what different cases have said about an issue:

 You could also explore how terms are used in different contexts.
 For example, what do people say about Habitat in relation to the Economy?

-Refer to Move forward with queries and visualizations for more ideas about how you can use Matrix Coding queries to explore your data.
+Refer to Queries & visualizations for more ideas about how you can use matrix coding queries to explore your data.

 The resulting coding matrix can be saved in your project as a query result or with your codes in the Coding Matrices folder.

 When you are working with a coding matrix, you can:

 - Open a code from a matrix cell to see all the content coded to the cell (at both the row and column codes)—double-click on a cell to open the code.

 - Apply shading to cells to make it easier to see patterns in the matrix